rsn8887/Hurrican/readme.md

 This is my Switch port of Hurrican, a freeware jump and shoot game created by Poke53280 that is based on the Turrican game series.
 Blast your way through nine action-packed levels filled with different enemies and powerups.

-You can learn the basic controls of the game by playing the tutorial level.
-Just use the left stick to select "start game" and choose "play tutorial" in the main menu.

 Everything needed to play is already included in the archive.

 Port by @rsn8887.